Volunteering at the centre

 VulPro has a way of changing peoples lives, of truly leaving a mark on every single individual that passes through the gates.

-VulPro, the vulture conservation programme of southern Africa, is offering a unique, once in a life time experience to a select few individuals for the year 2020.
-We would like to offer volunteers the opportunity to experience vulture conservation on the front lines, and thus, we have designed a volunteer itinerary which will guarantee a hands-on, practical experience, truly showcasing the work VulPro staff undertakes on a daily basis.
+VulPro offers a unique, once in a life time experience to a select few individuals each year.
+We offer volunteers the opportunity to experience vulture conservation on the front lines.
+Our volunteer itinerary guarantees a hands-on, practical experience, truly showcasing the work VulPro staff undertakes on a daily basis.

-Each course will be 21 days long in total, and will guarantee all participants a minimum of two field excursions.
-Field excursions compose of population survey of critically endangered tree-nesting vulture species, colony monitoring of endangered cliff-nesting vulture species, as well as undertaking critically important power line surveys.
-When not out in the field, participants will have the opportunity to partake in our work at the VulPro centre, and assist with various tasks which are essential for the efficient operation of our Centre.
+Volunteers will be involved in at least one field excursion during their time at VulPro.
+Depending on the time of year, field excursions could include population surveys of critically endangered tree-nesting vulture species, colony monitoring of endangered cliff-nesting vulture species, as well as undertaking critically important power line surveys.
+When not out in the field, participants will have the opportunity to partake in our work at the VulPro facility, and assist with various tasks which are essential for the efficient operation of our Centre.
 Additionally, opportunities may arise where participants may be able to assist with vulture rescues and retrievals throughout South Africa.

-Field sites are located throughout the Limpopo and North-West Provinces of South Africa and Botswana, and promise beautiful scenery, and the opportunity to experience the beauty of our bushveld and a wide variety of wildlife.
+Field sites are located throughout the Limpopo and North-West Provinces of South Africa, and promise beautiful scenery, and the opportunity to experience the beauty of our bushveld and a wide variety of wildlife.

 TRAVELLING TO VULPRO